 BAA and False Claims Act Interplay in Criminal and Civil Cases

 When the DOJ or other investigative agency sends a letter, it usually alleges a violation of the False Claims Act and Buy American Act.
 However, unless there is a Buy American violation, it may be difficult to reach a case for false claims.
 Therefore, it is important to first assess the underlying issue—the Buy American Act.
-Watson’s false claims act qui tam lawyers can help federal contractors regardless of the state.
+Watson’s false claims and criminal defense qui tam lawyers can help federal contractors regardless of the state.
 See What Happens After Government Contractors Receive a Grand Jury Indictment.

 As Buy American Act and False Claims Act defense lawyers, we realize that many government contractors and corporate CEOs incorrectly believe that the Act only applies to contract change orders.
 This is not so.
 False claims penalties also can apply to bidding documents, Buy American Act certification forms, False certification under SBA small business programs, etc. Other small businesses may find themselves defending against: